Oliva

 Olivia McGuffog

-DIRECTOR OF PEDIATRICS, LICENSED PROFESSIONAL COUNSELOR/COACH (SPECTRUM)
+DIRECTOR OF PEDIATRICS, LICENSED PROFESSIONAL COUNSELOR/COACH, CARE COORDINATOR

 Olivia McGuffog, M.A., LPC, NCC is a licensed professional counselor and coach who currently resides in New York City.
 She offers virtual one-on-one counseling and coaching services through Spectrum Services and is equipped to work with a range of ages, from toddlers to young adults.